Wollantine/redux-horus/README.md

 // redux-horus
 whenAction(action => action.type === TYPE, reducer)
 ```
+- Redux Horus has no `joinReducers`
 - Redux Horus exposes some silly but always needed functional helpers.
 - Redux Horus functions are all curried.

+## Thanks
+Thanks to @alexjoverm for his [typescript-library-starter](https://github.com/alexjoverm/typescript-library-starter).